microsoft/TypeScript-Make-Monaco-Builds/README.md

 # Monaco Daily Builds

-Uses [GitHub Actions](.github/workflows) to deploy builds of both [monaco-typescript](https://github.com/Microsoft/monaco-typescript) and [monaco-editor](https://github.com/Microsoft/monaco-editor) using TypeScript nightly builds.
+Uses [GitHub Actions](.github/workflows) to deploy builds of [monaco-editor](https://github.com/Microsoft/monaco-editor) using TypeScript releases, nightlies or PR builds.

 These live inside typescript-deploys account on npm, credentials are in the JSTS Azure Keyvault.

-See the module releases ([monaco-typescript](https://www.npmjs.com/package/@typescript-deploys/monaco-typescript), [monaco-editor](https://www.npmjs.com/package/@typescript-deploys/monaco-editor) - click 'versions'), [GitHub releases](https://github.com/orta/make-monaco-builds/releases) & [daily script](.github/workflows/main.yml).
+See the module releases ([monaco-editor](https://www.npmjs.com/package/@typescript-deploys/monaco-editor) - click 'versions'), [GitHub releases](https://github.com/microsoft/typescript-make-monaco-builds/releases) & [daily script](.github/workflows/main.yml).

+### Nightlies

+The Playground will access [https://typescript.azureedge.net/indexes/releases/next.json](https://typescript.azureedge.net/indexes/releases/next.json) to see what the latest version is of Monaco for TypeScript is.

 ### Pull Request Builds